• Home

 Before You Cook, Read This!

-🍴Best Bite Alert: Serve it warm with crumbled crispy bacon on top.
-It’s perfect next to cornbread, pork chops, or anything off the Sunday dinner table.
-Want a little kick?
-A dash of hot sauce or red pepper flakes takes it over the top.
+🍴Best Bite Alert: Serve it warm with crumbled bacon on top alongside Southern Cornbread, pork chops, or Oven Baked Ribs.
+For a little kick, add hot sauce or crushed red pepper.

 Overhead view of ingredients needed to make cabbage in separate bowls on marble surface.

-5. Vinegar - Adds that signature tang!
-Apple cider vinegar is great, but white or rice vinegar also works well.
+• Vinegar - Apple cider vinegar is classic, but white or rice vinegar works.

 👉🏾 See the recipe card below for exact quantities and full instructions.